curioswati-zz/SJdownloader/README.md

 The GUI script is the main script to run.
 First input is the URL, of the main page.
 Second input is the directory name, where to save the images.
+Third optional input is a regex pattern to filter the links according to user needs.

 Standard modules used:
 ---------------------